Counting of the Omer: The count

 The wording of the count differs slightly between customs: the last Hebrew word is either laomer (literally "to the omer") or baomer (literally "in the omer").
 Both customs are valid according to halakha.

-The count is generally in Hebrew; it may also be counted in any language, however one must understand what one is saying.
+The count is generally in Hebrew; it may also be counted in any language, but one must understand what one is saying.

 The counting is preferably done at night, at the beginning of the Jewish day.
 If one realizes the next morning or afternoon that they have not yet counted, the count may still be made, but without a blessing.
 If one forgets to count a day altogether, he or she may continue to count succeeding days, but without a blessing.